-If you pay a Part D late enrollment penalty, there are four ways you can pay the penalty.
-Upon receipt of your enrollment form, Generations Classic (HMO) will apply your selected payment method to your account.
-If you wish to change your payment method after your initial enrollment or at any time during the year, please contact Customer Care.
-Customer Care will provide the correct form or information to assist you with selecting another payment option.
-(Phone numbers are printed on the back cover of this booklet).
+If you pay a Part D late enrollment penalty, there are two ways you can pay the penalty.
+Upon receipt of your enrollment form, your payment method will be set to direct bill.
+If you wish to change your payment method at any time, please contact Customer Care for assistance.
+(Phone numbers are printed on the back cover of this booklet.)